-CASN is monitoring closely school nursing related legislation in the Second Regular Session of the 70th General Assembly of the State of Colorado.
+CASN closely monitors school nursing-related legislation in the General Assembly of the State of Colorado.

-Our Lobbyist – Frontline Public Affairs – Diane Protopapa advises the CASN Legislative Committee with monthly phone conferences during the legislative session.
-Any school nurse is welcome to listen to these phone conferences.
+Our Lobbyist – Frontline Public Affairs – Diana Protopapa advises the CASN Legislative Committee with monthly phone conferences during the legislative session.
+Any CASN member is welcome to listen to these phone conferences.
 Contact Kelly Grenham for more information:

 Nurse Consultant | Children's Hospital Colorado